DE Long Call Strategy

 - What is a long call on DE?

 - A long call on DE is the long call strategy applied to DE (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With DE stock trading near $563.17, the strikes shown on this page are snapped to the nearest listed DE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DE stock at $609.99 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed DE chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are DE long call max profit and max loss calculated?